 If you are accessing the Meeting, you must remain connected to the internet at all times during the Meeting in order to vote when balloting commences.
 It is your responsibility to ensure internet connectivity for the duration of the Meeting.
 Note that if you lose connectivity once the Meeting has commenced, there may be insufficient time to resolve your issue before ballot voting is completed.
-Therefore, even if you currently plan to access the Meeting virtually and vote during the live audio webcast, you should consider voting your Common Shares in advance of the Meeting so that your vote will be counted in the event you experience any technical difficulties or are otherwise unable to access the Meeting virtually.
+Therefore, even if you currently plan to access the Meeting virtually and vote during the live audio webcast, Shareholders are encouraged to vote their Common Shares in advance of the Meeting so that your vote will be counted in the event you experience any technical difficulties or are otherwise unable to access the Meeting virtually.